facultyai/dash-bootstrap-components/docs/components_page/components/spinner.md

 If you pass children to `dbc.Spinner`, it will behave like `dcc.Loading`, which is to say it will render a spinner until the children component have loaded.

 The spinner is rendered inside a `html.Div`.
 The `html.Div` that the spinner is rendered in will expand to fill the available width, and add a top and bottom margin.
-This can be overridden using `spinner_style` or `spinner_class_name`.
+This can be overridden using `spinner_style` or `spinnerClassName`.

 {{example:components/spinner/loading.py:loading_spinner}}